racket/racket-pkg-website/README.md

 If the file `run-prelude` exists in the same directory as `run`, it will be dotted in before racket is invoked.
-I use this to update my `PATH` to include my locally-built racket `bin` directory, necessary because I don't have a system-wide racket.
+I use this to update my `PATH` to include my locally-built racket `bin` directory, necessary because I don't have a system-wide racket, and to select an appropriate `CONFIG` setting.

 On Debian, daemontools can be installed with `apt-get install daemontools daemontools-run`, and the services directory is